nlpsoc/Style-Embeddings/Readme.md

    4.8512089e-01 -3.2561386e-01]]
 ```

 Let's calculate the sentence similarity between two sentences.
-We use an formal/informal example from [GYAFC](https://aclanthology.org/N18-1012/) that we also use as an example in our paper.
+We use a formal/informal example from [GYAFC](https://aclanthology.org/N18-1012/) that we also use as an example in our paper.
 ```Python
 from sentence_transformers import util